Product Management Glossary

 User Testing is part of the continuous delivery and design sprint processes.
-It involves evaluating products, prototypes and mockups to real users.
-This helps you validate things are moving in the right direction.
+It involves evaluating products, prototypes, and mockups for real users.
+This helps you validate that things are moving in the right direction.

 Your company’s value proposition is part of your overall strategy.
-It outlines the value which will be experienced by your market, and the unique way in which you solve their problems.
+It outlines the value that will be experienced by your market and the unique way in which you solve their problems.

 Weighted Shortest Job First is a prioritization technique used in product management that calculates what should be worked on first based on how quickly or easily the job can be done and how much it would cost the business to delay it.